Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show result of spatial relationships/README.md

 ## How to use the sample

-Tap on the map to select one of the three graphics, and its geometry will be used to check the spatial relationships with other graphics geometries.
-The result will be displayed in the popover.
+Tap on the map to select one of the three graphics.
+Its geometry will be used to check the spatial relationships with the other graphics' geometries.
+The result will be displayed in a callout.

 ## How it works